19th Sunday in Ordinary Time Year A

 On the 19th Sunday in Ordinary Time Year A, the Gospel reading is from Matthew 14:22-33.
 After feeding thousands, Jesus withdraws to pray alone.
 His disciples struggle in a storm while crossing the lake by boat.
 Jesus walks on water, calming their fears.
 Peter briefly walks on water but doubts and starts sinking, saved by Jesus.
 Witnessing this, the disciples worship Jesus, recognizing his divine power.
 To understand the Gospel of Matthew better, exploring its background and details sheds light on Jesus Christ’s life and ministry as portrayed by Matthew.

-Homilies and Reflections for the 19th Sunday in Ordinary Time Year A
+Homilies and Commentaries for the 19th Sunday in Ordinary Time Year A

 Sunday August 9, 2026